iacgm/website/content/projects/c2bf.md

 ### Translation into Brainfuck

 The stack-based IR is especially nice because Brainfuck's semantics basically provide us with a stack already, in the form of its tape.
 We can think of the tape head as pointing to the top of the stack and the cells to the head's left as the values on the stack.
 We should be careful to keep cells to the right of the tape head empty, so that we can use those cells as-needed.
-With this aproach, translating our first few instructions is a breeze.
+With this approach, translating our first few instructions is a breeze.
 For example:

 1. `Push(5)`: `>+++++`
 We just move the tape head and increment the new cell 5 times.